jjurm/cssz-web/content/events/2025-05-14-board-game-evening.md

 ## **Registration and price**

-You can register using the link above, with a **4CHF** cost, used to provide drinks & snacks at the event.
-The deadline is midnight before the event, **May 13, 23.59**.
+You can register using the link above.
+The entrance is free, bringing any food / drinks is welcome.

 We look forward to sharing a wonderful evening with you!